Performance Tables Information

 - Cover the costs of our data analysis software package.

 In October 2012, OFSTED conducted research into how schools were spending the Pupil Premium.
 Hall Green was one of 30 schools included in the survey.
 The inspection highlighted the success we have been having in improving the attainment of free school meal pupils.
 Indeed, OFSTED’s final report identified us as ‘having spent the pupil premium well in all respects’ and we were included as their lead case study of a school successfully raising the performance of free school meal pupils.
 We have continued to develop our approach since that inspection and now work with the Challenging Education team to deliver their RADY project at Hall Green.
-The success of our strategies has meant that our pupil premium pupils have made progress above the national average for all pupils in 4 of the last 6 years.
+The success of our strategies has meant that our pupil premium pupils have made progress above the national average for all pupils in 5 of the last 7 years and in October 2019 the Social Mobility Commission asked the school to share the strategies behind our success with other schools across the country.

 We have identified 4 key areas to address with our pupil premium allocation.